Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Discussion

-\paragraph{{Conclusion and Discussion:}} In conclusion, we propose that an imposed strong perpendicular electric field can enhance the superconducting $T_c$ of the single-bilayer film of La$_3$Ni$_2$O$_7$ at AP.
+In conclusion, we propose that an imposed strong perpendicular electric field can drive HTSC with $T_c$ above the boiling point of liquid nitrogen in the single-bilayer film of La$_3$Ni$_2$O$_7$ at AP.
 The reason lies in that under the strong electric field, the electrons in the layer with higher potential energy will flow to the layer with lower potential energy, to fill the $3d_{x^2-y^2}$ orbitals in the latter layer.
-With considerably enhanced filling fraction, the $3d_{x^2-y^2}$ electrons in that layer just mimics the cuprates, which form intralayer d-wave HTSC.
+When the imposed electric field is weak, it acts as the ``pseudo-Zeeman field'' operating on the layer index which supresses the interlayer SC, possibly inducing the PDW state.
+With considerably enhanced filling fraction, the $3d_{x^2-y^2}$ electrons in that layer just mimic the cuprates, which form intralayer $d$-wave HTSC with strongly enhanced $T_c$.
 Our combined one-orbital and two-orbital studies consistently verify this idea.
-Our results predict that when the imposed voltage between the two layers is stronger than $0.1\sim 0.2$ eV, the resulted $T_c$ can go beyond the boiling point of liquid nitrogen.

-In our calculations, we have adopted the TB parameters from the DFT calculations for bulk La$_3$Ni$_2$O$_7$ at AP, which might be slightly different from those for the single-bilayer film.
-However, the strong-coupling calculations performed here do not seriously rely on the accurate values of these parameters, because the main physics here is very simple.
+Presently, while different groups have provided slightly different TB parameters for the La$_3$Ni$_2$O$_7$ ultrathin film grown on SLAO substrate at AP, we have just adopted one set of these TB parameters to perform our calculations.
+However, the strong-coupling calculations performed here do not seriously rely on the accurate values of these parameters, because the main physics here is clear and simple.
 Actually, the well consistency between the result of the comprehensive two-orbital study and those of the simplified one-orbital studies with assuming different input conditions just verifies the robustness of our conclusion.

+Moreover, we want to emphasize that the essence of introducing the perpendicular electric field is breaking the symmetry of the two layers by making their filling fractions different to each other.
+Actually, the filling fractions of different NiO layers in the La\textsubscript{3}Ni\textsubscript{2}O\textsubscript{7} ultrathin film grown on the SLAO substrate may different from each other because of the existence of the substrate on one side of the film.
+This can be considered as effective electric field.
+Thus, our work provides a possible way to understand the high $T_c$ of the La\textsubscript{3}Ni\textsubscript{2}O\textsubscript{7} ultrathin film grown on the SLAO substrate.